uzh-rpg/IROS2019-FPV-VIO-Competition/README.md

   <img width="30%" src="http://rpg.ifi.uzh.ch/datasets/uzh-fpv/trajs/indoor_forward_3_snapdragon_with_gt.gif" alt="The FPV Drone Racing VIO Competition" class="center">
 </p>

-The FPV Drone Racing VIO competition will be held jointly with the [IROS 2019 Workshop "Challenges in Vision-based Drone Navigation"](https://wp.nyu.edu/workshopiros2019mav/) taking place on November 8, 2019 in Macau.

-The participants are required to run their VIO algorithms on datasets (including images, IMU measurements and event data) recorded with a FPV drone racing quadrotor flown aggressively by an expert pilot.
-The goal is to estimate the quadrotor motion as accurately as possible, utilizing any possible sensor combinations.
-The winner will be selected based on the accuracy of the estimated trajectories (details follow below), and awarded **XX**
+The participants are required to run their VIO algorithms on sequences selected from the public [UZH-FPV Drone Racing Dataset](http://rpg.ifi.uzh.ch/uzh-fpv.html), which include images, IMU measurements, and event-based camera data recorded with a FPV drone racing quadrotor flown aggressively by an expert pilot.
+The goal is to estimate the quadrotor motion as accurately as possible, utilizing any desired sensor combinations.
+The winner will be selected based on the accuracy of the estimated trajectories (details follow below) and will be awarded **1,000 USD** and will also be invited to present his approach at the [IROS 2019 Workshop "Challenges in Vision-based Drone Navigation"](https://wp.nyu.edu/workshopiros2019mav/) taking place on November 8, 2019 in Macau.

-Deadline to submit the estimated trajectories and report: **XX**.
-Follow [this link](https://form.jotformeu.com/91574387123360) to submit.
+*Deadline to submit the estimated trajectories and report is Sunday, September 1, 2019.
+Follow [this link](https://form.jotformeu.com/91574387123360) to submit*.

 1. [Datasets](#datasets)
 2. [Submission Format](#submission-format)